david415/bananaphone_docs/source/index.rst

 encoded by asking the model for a token which hashes to that word.
 (The encoder's model can be thought of as a probabilistic reverse hash function.)

-DISCLAIMER: This was written as a fun experimental proof-of-concept hack, and in its present form it is TRIVIALLY DETECTABLE since there is no encryption used.
-(When you ssh over it, an observer only needs to guess your tokenization function, hash function and word size to see that you are using ssh.)

 Bananaphone usage notes
 ------------------------